MLOps-KNDS/frontend/README.md

 ## Getting Started

 For now the app is tested with the [app.py](test/app.py) file.
 It imitates the backend and can be used to test the frontend.
+To set a custom url for the app to look for change the API_URL enviroment variable.

 ### Prerequisites